oliviaweng/acaweb/content/_index.md

 ---

 ## Publications

 1. Zhenghua Ma, G Abarajithan, Dimitrios Danopoulos, **Olivia Weng**, Francesco Restuccia, Ryan Kastner.
 [Design Rules for Extreme-Edge Scientific Computing on AI Engines][0].
 In *36th International Conference on Field-Programmable Logic and Applications (FPL)*.
 To appear.

+1. **Olivia Weng**.
+[Efficient and Resilient Neural Networks for On-chip Inference][16].
+PhD dissertation.
+Department of Computer Science and Engineering, University of California San Diego.
+2026.

 1. **Olivia Weng**, Andres Meza, Nhan Tran, Ryan Kastner.
 [PrioriFI: More Informed Fault Injection for Edge Neural Networks][15].
 In *Proceedings of the 31st ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS)*.
 Pittsburgh, PA.
 March 2026.